 Outsourcing allows you to hire the best of the best in your area of need.
 You're not vetting and hiring a full-time employee who meets a long list of requirements.
-Instead, you can narrow down your search to those who specialize in a certain area.
+Instead, you can narrow down your search to those who specialize in a particular area.
 For example: recruiters with experience helping startups develop a diverse baseline team.

 5. Pro: Can prevent burnout in full-time staff

 Outsourcing can save the day if you don't have the budget to hire a full-time position but need to provide a little relief to your existing team.
 By taking simple tasks or time-consuming projects off their plates, you can keep your salaried employees happy and avoid costly burnout and turnover.

 6. Con: They don't know your business

 While a good freelancer will do their best from the resources you give them to learn your company's goals, brand, and style, it's not realistic to expect them to understand your business like a full-time employee does.

 7. Con: Communication challenges

 You might hire a freelancer without ever actually meeting in person.
 It's not unusual to conduct business with them entirely online or over phone or video communication.
 While today's digital workplace makes this increasingly easy, communication difficulties inevitably arise from working in different time zones, playing phone tag, or trouble communicating over email.

 8. Con: Difficulty with quality control

 9. Con: Can be tough on team morale

 If you outsource warm outreach to another sales organization, your sales team may feel nervous you're moving toward a fully outsourced sales program.
 If you outsource, make sure you clearly communicate the reasoning and goals behind outsourcing.
 For example, "We're outsourcing initial outreach to give our existing sales team more time to close higher-value deals."

 10. Con: Slow response time

 Remember, you might not be the only client a freelancer has.
 Unlike an employee, you can't tell a contractor to prioritize a certain project.
 Be respectful of their time, but assertive if they're not meeting the milestones of your agreed-upon timeline.